 we will use in the last two labs is located.

-GRADING: Grading is based on your lab reports, participation during class and your final presentation.
+GRADING: Grading is based on your lab reports and participation during class.

 HANDOUTS: Brief written descriptions will be handed out to guide you.

 LECTURE: There will be brief formal instruction sessions to explain the more subtle points of the experiment we are trying to communicate.
 If you don't understand something, that's because we have not explained it carefully enough.
 Always ask questions.
 Plenty of times you will ask questions that we don't know the answer to immediately.
 Together we can find the answer.

 SHOW & TELL: While we are doing an experiment we will

 start class with show and tell so that everyone knows the status.
 This

 is your opportunity to solve your problems and see how others are